-Professor and Executive Director of the Global Antitrust Institute, George Mason University
+Professor and Executive Director, Global Antitrust Institute and Professor of Law, Antonin Scalia School of Law, George Mason University

 Joshua Wright is University Professor and the Executive Director of the Global Antitrust Institute at Scalia Law School at George Mason University and holds a courtesy appointment in the Department of Economics.
 On January 1, 2013, the U.S. Senate unanimously confirmed Professor Wright as a Commissioner at the Federal Trade Commission (FTC), following his nomination by President Obama to that position.
 He rejoined Scalia Law School as a full-time member of the faculty in Fall 2015.
 Professor Wright also served on the editorial board of the Supreme Court Economic Review, the Antitrust Law Journal, and the International Review of Law and Economics.
 Professor Wright's teaching and interests include Antitrust, Contracts, Administrative Law, Law and Economics, Intellectual Property and Antitrust, and Quantitative Methods.
 Professor Wright was awarded the Paul M. Bator Award by the Federalist Society in 2014.
 Wright previously served the Commission in the Bureau of Competition as its inaugural Scholar-in-Residence from 2007 to 2008, where he focused on enforcement matters and competition policy.
 Wright’s return to the FTC as a Commissioner marked his fourth stint at the agency, after having served as an intern in both the Bureau of Economics and Bureau of Competition in 1997 and 1998, respectively.
 Wright received his J.D. from UCLA in 2002, his Ph.D. in economics from UCLA in 2003, and graduated with honors from the University of California, San Diego in 1998.
 He is a member of the California and DC Bar.